ipfs/ipfs-companion/README.md

 2. Build it:
     ```bash
     npm install
+    npm run build
-    # Only required for chrome dev, but allows you to try out in both FF and Chrome
+    # Below is only required for chrome dev, but allows you to try out in both FF and Chrome
     npm run bundle:generic
-    npm run build
     ```

 3. Load it into browser: